- Head Teacher

-Skills Certificate, Early Childhood Education – 12 credits
+Skills Certificate, Early Childhood Education – 12 units

 - Time to Complete: Can be done in 1 semester.

-Associate Degree or Associate Degree to Transfer (AS-T) – 60 credits
+Associate Degree or Associate Degree to Transfer (AS-T) – 60 units

 - Time to Complete: an be done in 4 semesters (two years for full-time students).